tarantool/doc/doc/tutorials/lua_tutorials.rst

 the database is in perfect shape can skip this kind of thing.

 And the function is complete.
 Time to test it.
-Starting with an empty database, defined the same way as the sandbox database that was introduced in :ref:`first database <user_guide_getting_started-first_database>`,
+Starting with an empty database, defined the same way as the sandbox database in our :ref:`"Getting started" exercises <getting_started>`,

 .. code-block:: lua